Patient Information

 Links to Useful Information About Epilepsy

-• National Epilepsy Foundation
+- National Epilepsy Foundation

-Visit the National Epilepsy Foundation to stay informed on national issues impacting epilepsy.
+Visit the National Epilepsy Foundation to stay informed on national issues impacting epilepsy. - Epilepsy Foundation of Minnesota

-Visit the Epilepsy Foundation of Minneosta to stay informed on local issues impacting epilepsy.
+Visit the Epilepsy Foundation of Minneosta to stay informed on local issues impacting epilepsy. - Camp Oz

 Camp Ozawizeniba (Oz, for short) is a fun, week-long overnight camp for boys and girls, ages 9 – 17, whose primary medical condition is epilepsy and other seizure disorders.
-Follow this link to learn more about this important program.
+Follow this link to learn more about this important program. - North American Pregnancy Registry

-• Tuberous Sclerosis Alliance The Tuberous Sclerosis Alliance (TS Alliance) is the only national voluntary health organization for the genetic disorder known as tuberous sclerosis complex (TSC).
+The AED Pregnancy Registry is dedicated to determine the safety of anticonvulsant medications that can be taken by women during pregnancy to treat disorders such as epilepsy, mood disorder, and chronic pain. - Tuberous Sclerosis Alliance The Tuberous Sclerosis Alliance (TS Alliance) is the only national voluntary health organization for the genetic disorder known as tuberous sclerosis complex (TSC).
 Follow this link to learn more about this important alliance.